jiw065/Solar-System/README.md

 # Solar-System
-*This is a simple solar system simulation written in Java*
+*This is a simple solar system simulator written in Java*

+press 'space button' to pause/resume animation.

+This project is used for Practicing OOP design concepts include super class/sub class, interface, methods overriding & overloading. other knowledge points:
+Java awt, event listener, multi-thread